Kevin Bönisch

 Hi there,

-I have 5 years of experience as a professional Software Developer (C# .NET Full-Stack) before transitioning to a Researcher role in AI and Natural Language Processing here at the Text Technology Lab, while pursuing my Master’s in Computer Science.
-I’ve also been a tutor twice.
+I have five years of experience as a professional Software Developer (C# .NET Full-Stack) before transitioning to a Researcher role in AI and Natural Language Processing at the Text Technology Lab, while pursuing my Master’s in Computer Science.
+One of my main tasks at the lab was the development of the Unified Corpus Explorer.
+I have also worked as a tutor twice.
+After nearly two years at the lab and completing my Master’s studies, I returned to the industry as a Data Scientist.

 My published research spans several fields, including visualization (2D & 3D) through easy-to-use user interfaces and also more complex spatial systems, virtual reality adaptations, and NLP techniques such as information retrieval, topic extraction, text classification, and fine-tuning or training of (Large) Language Models.
 I have also worked with traditional machine learning and deep learning methods for regression and classification tasks.
 Whatever research I do, I try to combine the more practical and hands-on craft of classical Sofware Engineering with the more scientific and theoretical side of research.
 You can find my publications and projects down below.